joungh93/HSC_scripts/README.md

 * ``mkscr_hsc_server.py`` - when you run hscPipe6 in a single server
 * ``mkscr_hsc_cluster.py`` - when you run hscPipe6 in a cluster with multiple nodes
+* ``remove.py`` - when you want to remove the intermediate files after running the final step of hscPipe6

 ## Prerequisites